 Helping you discover the best of Britain’s vineyards

-A Guide to Exploring Vineyards from Petworth
+A Guide to Visiting the best Vineyards near Petworth

 Tucked into the South Downs in West Sussex, Petworth is a small market town with a big reputation for art, antiques, and stately grandeur.
 Most people know it for Petworth House - a National Trust mansion with one of the UK’s best collections of Turner paintings - but it’s also a charming base if your idea of a good weekend includes wine, wandering and the odd rummage through an antique shop or 30

-Best times to visit
+Best times to visit Return to contents

 Petworth is an all-year kind of place, but the surrounding countryside really shines in spring and autumn.
 The parkland landscaped by Capability Brown is at its best with either lambs or fiery leaves, depending on the season.
 Summer brings the Petworth Festival (July - music and arts across the town) and the Antiques & Decorative Arts Fair (May/November, link), both of which attract a well-heeled but relaxed crowd.
 Vineyards nearby are generally open for tastings year-round, though tours are mostly spring-autumn.

-The vineyards near Petworth
+The vineyards near Petworth Return to contents

 You’re spoiled for choice here: within 15 minutes you can be sipping sparkling wine at Upperton, Kinsbrook, or the world-renowned Nyetimber (though tour dates are limited).
 Extend your radius to half an hour and Roebuck Estates and Wiston Estate join the party.
 The theme?
 Mostly sparkling, and mostly excellent - this corner of Sussex is often compared to Champagne for good reason.